daffzarco/Tiny_earthling/_drafts/believe-in-your-magic.md

 ---
 layout: blogpost
-category: Conscious-Eats
+category: Conscious-Living
 title: Believe in Your Magic
-snippet: "For everyone of all dietary requirements, there's always a few unspoken things you should do to make sure dinner outings and entertainment are a kind, delicious and no fuss event."
+snippet: Those cliche quotes about what you put out is what you get, have a truth.
+Gratitude and practicing the magic is a powerful tool for making our life a much happier one.
+This is the first practice in my 'Be Magical' Series.
-date: 'May 25, 2017'
+date: 'June 28, 2017'
 pic_path: /images/veggiemagic.JPG
 pic_des: Veganism is magic sign
 ---